vladbatushkov/gateway/workspace/readme.md

 > Note: Content of the folder `workspace` is excluded from git repository.
 Whatever you will create inside this folder will stay on your local machine only.

-Follow tutorials one by one:
+Follow the tutorials.

+Phase 1: List of Tags

-1. Create WebAPI service using MongoDB using `/rest-service` tutorial
+1. Create WebAPI service using MongoDB using `/rest-service` tutorial.
+2. Create GraphQL Gateway API using Hot Chocolate server using `/gw-service/readme-phase1.md` tutorial.
+3. Frontend project is ready to use from `/web-client-phase-1` folder.

+Phase 2: Recommendations

-2. Create GraphQL API service using Neo4j using `/gql-service` tutorial
+1. Create GraphQL API service using Neo4j using `/gql-service` tutorial.
-3. Create GraphQL Gateway API using Hot Chocolate server using `/gw-service` tutorial
+2. Update GraphQL Gateway API using Hot Chocolate server using `/gw-service/readme-phase2.md` tutorial.
-4. Frontend project is ready to use from `/web-client` folder
+3. Frontend project is ready to use from `/web-client-1` folder.

-Good luck with creation!